NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

    * augmenting file with comments
    * renaming files

-Some indications for each of these modifications are provided hereunder.
+Some rationale for each of these modifications are provided hereunder.

 Merging Files